brianpritt/cSharp_WordCounter/README.md

 #_This application will_
 * 1. Gather User input (consisting of one word and a check word), and see if they match, increment counter by one if true;
     input: "this" :"this"
-    output: 1
+    output: true
-    This test will demonstrate if the program can match one word to one word, the simplest function of this application.
+    This test will demonstrate if the program can match one word to one word, the simplest function of this application.\

 * 2. Gather User input (consisting of a list of words or sentence and a check word), and see if there is a match, increment counter by 1 if true;
-    input: "This is nice" : "this"
+    input: "this is nice" : "this"
-    output: 1
+    output: true
     This test will demonstrate if the program can pick one word out of a string of words that matches the check word.

+* 3. Gather User input (consisting of a list of words and a check word), and see if they match regardless of case, increment counter by one if true;
+       input: "This is nice" :"this"
+       output: true
+       This test will demonstrate if the program can pick one word out of a string of words that matches the check word regardless of case.
+ * 4. Gather User input (consisting of a list of words and a check word), and see if they match ignoring punctuation, increment counter by one if true;
+        input: "This, is nice" :"this"
+        output: true
+        This test will demonstrate if the program can pick one word out of a string of words that matches the check word regardless of case.

-* 3. Gather User input (consisting of a list of words or sentence and a check word), and count how many matches there are , increment the counter by the number of matches;
+* 5. Gather User input (consisting of a list of words or sentence and a check word), and count how many matches there are , increment the counter by the number of matches;
     input: "This here, this is nice" : "this"
-    output: 2
+    output: true
     This test will demonstrate if the program can count how many times a check word occurs in a sting of words.